CRSourcing/SI4732-receiver/readme.txt

-/*

-Firmware for SI473x receivers with ESP32 and ILI9341 display driver
+Firmware for SI473x receivers with ESP32 and ILI9341 display driver.
+Works on hardware based on the "common" schemaic that has been published several times.

 Hints: